Concordium/concordium.github.io/source/testnet/see-also/glossary.rst

 Initial Account
 ===============

-An intial account is an account submitted to the chain by the identity provider, during the process of requesting a new identity.
+An intial account is an account submitted to the chain by the identity provider during the process of requesting a new identity.
 The initial account can perform all of the same actions as a regular account, however the real-life identity of the initial-account owner is known by the identity provider